General elementary methods meeting elementary properties of correlations

-This result allows to assume: $\exists Q\defineq \max(\supporto(g'))$ and $Q\le N$.
-Joining a technical requirement, say, our correlation has to be {\stampatello fair} , we get the \lq \lq Basic Hypothesis\rq \rq, for our correlation, $\S3$.
-See [C2] for details about technical problems in calculating Carmichael coefficients for general correlations, NOT satisfying $\BH$.
+Joining a technical requirement, say, our correlation has to be {\stampatello fair} , we get the \lq \lq Basic Hypothesis\rq \rq, for our correlation, following.
+See [C2] for details about technical problems in calculating Carmichael coefficients for general correlations, NOT satisfying next $\BH$.
+Further details in $\S4.1$, Remark 1.